Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

 \subsection{Experiments with regularized estimators}

-The failure case of uncertainty-based active learning that we discuss in this paper is not limited to the situation when we use interpolating estimators.
-Indeed, as we show here, even regularization in the form of an $\ell_2$ or $\ell_1$ penalty still leads to classifiers with high test error when the data is collected using uncertainty sampling.
+The failure case of margin-based active learning that we discuss in this paper is not limited to the situation when we use interpolating estimators.
+Indeed, as we show here, even regularization in the form of an $\ell_2$ or $\ell_1$ penalty still leads to classifiers with high test error when the data is collected using margin-based sampling.

 We not that, in what follows, a small coefficient $C$ corresponds to stronger regularization, since we employ the scikit-learn \citep{scikit-learn} implementation of penalized logistic regression.
 Therefore $C \to 0$ implies the predictive error term in the loss is ignored, while $C\to \infty$ leads to no regularization (note that unless otherwise specified, all results throughout the paper are reported for the unregularized max-$\ell_2$-margin classifier).